Mathieu-Poirier/SWESpeedrunTasks/README.md

 - Python Hill Climbing Prisoner's Dillema (University)

+- Implement open source bank through (OOP fundamentals in Javascript and FastAPI and a modern database)

+- Implement a paper in AI

+- Implement a physical system with graphics

 ## Methodology

 Learn by implementing examples and then create your own project around examples